 Yet women like Zainab have not lost hope.
 With your help, the Women for Women International – Nigeria team provides our yearlong training program for women, as well as programs to engage men.

-Since 2000, Women for Women International – Nigeria has served nearly 54,000 women through our yearlong program in Enugu and Plateau states.
+Since 2000, Women for Women International – Nigeria has served more than 56,000 women through our yearlong program in Enugu and Plateau states.

 After graduating from our program, women report positive changes in four key areas:

-Women influence decisions in the home and community: More than 98 percent of participants report participating in household financial decisions at graduation, compared to 88 percent at enrollment.
+Women influence decisions in the home and community: 100 percent of participants report participating in household financial decisions at graduation, compared to 95 percent at enrollment.